AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

    - Leaks / corruptions

-* Introduces potential random failures complicated to analyze
+* Introduce potential random failures complicated to analyze
 * Increase the complexity of the data structures
 * May decrease the performance of the application